-The tension from work or your two-hour commute in bumper-to-bumper traffic.
-Your achy back or arthritic knees.
+Visits from your in-laws.
+Aches and pains from arthritis or overdoing it at the gym.
+Politics.
 Reasons to stretch out on a massage therapist’s table are as numerous and varied as the bones in your spine.
 And massages boast well-documented health benefits, from easing migraines to treating stress and depression to reducing pain to speeding the healing process for some injuries.

-Here’s advice and ratings to help you figure out what kind of kneading you need and a good masseuse to do it.
+Here’s advice and ratings to help you figure out what kind of treatment you want and find a good masseuse to do it.

 Different Strokes for Different Folks